FLAG3D: A 3D Fitness Activity Dataset with Language Instruction: Related Work

-\textbf{Human Action Generation.} In the past several years, various works have utilized multiple forms of information to guide the generation of actions.
-Among these, one direction \cite{HaoyeCai2017DeepVG, ZhenyiWang2019LearningDS, PingYu2020StructureAwareHG, ChuanGuo2022Action2videoGV, action2motion, MathisPetrovich2021ActionConditioned3H} is to explore the underlying data structure of action sequences based on action catageries.
+\textbf{Human Action Generation.} In the past several years, various works have utilized multiple forms of information to guide the generation of human actions.
+Among these, one direction \cite{HaoyeCai2017DeepVG, ZhenyiWang2019LearningDS, PingYu2020StructureAwareHG, ChuanGuo2022Action2videoGV, action2motion, MathisPetrovich2021ActionConditioned3H} is to explore the underlying data structure of action sequences based on action categories.
 As real-life movements are often accompanied by audio messages, another direction\cite{KentaTakeuchi2017SpeechtoGestureGA, EliShlizerman2017AudioTB, TaoranTang2018DanceWM, HsinYingLee2019DancingTM, RuoziHuang2020DanceRL} is to use the audio and motion timing alignment feature.
-Translating text descriptions to human motion is an emerging topic.
-Several works \cite{ChaitanyaAhuja2019Language2PoseNL, MatthiasPlappert2018LearningAB, TatsuroYamada2018PairedRA, AninditaGhosh2021SynthesisOC, petrovich22temos, HumanML3D, GuyTevet2022MotionCLIPEH, AlecRadford2021LearningTV, zhang2022motiondiffuse, tevet2022human, song2020denoising, ho2020denoising} try to match semantic information and high-dimensional features of action sequences to pursue natural motion sequences guided by language.
+Translating text descriptions to human motion is an emerging topic as well.
+Several works \cite{ChaitanyaAhuja2019Language2PoseNL, MatthiasPlappert2018LearningAB, TatsuroYamada2018PairedRA, AninditaGhosh2021SynthesisOC, petrovich22temos, HumanML3D, GuyTevet2022MotionCLIPEH, AlecRadford2021LearningTV, zhang2022motiondiffuse, tevet2022human, song2020denoising, ho2020denoising} try to match semantic information and high-dimensional features of action sequences so that it could pursue natural motion sequences guided by language.
 For traditional motion generation tasks, HumanAct12\cite{action2motion}, UESTC\cite{YanliJi2018ALR} and NTU RGB+D\cite{liu2019ntu} are three commonly used benchmarks.
 However, the above datasets do not provide paired sophisticated semantic labels to the motion sequences.
-There are not enough motions for the exact text in the language-motion dataset KIT\cite{MatthiasPlappert2016TheKM}.
+Moreover, there are not enough motions for the exact text in the language-motion dataset KIT\cite{MatthiasPlappert2016TheKM}.
 Recently, BABEL\cite{AbhinandaRPunnakkal2021BABELBA} and HumanML3D\cite{HumanML3D} re-annotates AMASS\cite{NaureenMahmood2019AMASSAO} with English language labels.
 Nonetheless, they focus on simple actions with uncomplicated descriptions.
 FLAG3D provides long sequences of actions with detailed and professional language instructions.